micahondiwa/binary_trees/README.md

 |[3-binary_tree_delete.c](3-binary_tree_delete.c)|Write a function that deletes an entire binary tree.|
 |[4-binary_tree_is_leaf.c](4-binary_tree_is_leaf.c)|Write a function that checks if a node is a leaf.|
 |[5-binary_tree_is_root.c](5-binary_tree_is_root.c)|Write a function that checks if a given node is a root.|
+|[Write a function that goes through a binary tree using pre-order traversal]